san650/ember-cli-page-object/api/setup.md

 assert.equal(page.text, 'A text');
 ```

-There are many special attributes you can use defined under the PageObject namespace
-that simplify common patterns, i.e.
+There are many special attributes defined under the PageObject _namespace_ that implement common patterns, for example, retrieving the text of an element.

 ```js
 var page = PageObject.create({